prasanthc41m/switch-x11-wayland/README.md

 1. This extension needs sudo password to execute.
 2. You should logout and login or reboot to reflect the change in Windowing System.
+3. Sometimes X11 will disable GNOME extensions at login, use (GUI) extentions manager or (CLI) ```gsettings set org.gnome.shell disable-user-extensions false``` to enable it.

 ## Installation